Unboxed-Software/solana-course/content/pda.md

 The comment account will be linked to a review in the same way.
 However, it will not include the "commment" string as a seed and will instead use the *actual comment count* as a seed.
 That way the client can easily retrieve comments for a given review by doing the following:

 1. Read the data on the comment counter account to determine the number of comments on a review.
-2. Loop `n` times where `n` is the total number of comments on the review.
-Each iteration in the loop will derive a PDA using the review address and the current number as seeds.
+2. Where `n` is the total number of comments on the review, loop `n` times.
+Each iteration of the loop will derive a PDA using the review address and the current number as seeds.
 The result is `n` number of PDAs, each of which is the address of an account that stores a comment.
 3. Fetch the accounts for each of the `n` PDAs and read the data stored in each.

 This ensures that every one of our accounts can be deterministically retrieved using data that is already known ahead of time.